agentio/serviceinfrastructure/content/docs/details/services.md

 | google.iam.v1.IAMPolicy | 59 |
 | google.longrunning.Operations | 170 |
 ### Frequently specified fields
 Not all fields of service config are present in all files.
-This shows the number of times each used field is specified in the googleapis service configurations.
+This shows the number of times each top-level field is specified in the googleapis service configurations.
 | key | occurences |
 | --- | ---------- |
 | apis | 386 |